 In 1942, she married Kirk Alyn, who would become best known for being Hollywood’s first actor to play Superman on film, beginning with a 15-part serial in 1948.
 They had two daughters and a son together, but divorced in 1955 (Virginia had two more marriages since, and had another daughter).

-The 1944 film version of Meet The People features Virginia performing “Say That We’re Sweethearts Again,” a song with some of the most bizarre and gruesome set of lyrics ever written.
+The 1944 film version of Meet The People features Virginia performing “Say That We’re Sweethearts Again,” a song with some of the most darkly humorous and gruesome set of lyrics ever written.
 In it, she serenades her absent lover (by singing to an empty chair at the kitchen table), and lightheartedly speaks of his rather vicious homicidal tendencies toward her.
-Virginia manages to make it delightfully comical despite the cringe-worthy lyrics.
+Virginia manages to make it delightfully comical despite the cringe-worthy lyrics (see video below)

 When given the chance, she displayed her comic acting skills well.
 Merton of the Movies, a 1947 Skelton picture set in the silent film era, gives Virginia considerable screen time as Phyllis Montague, an actress who takes bumpkin actor Merton (Skelton) under her wing, as the film studio struggles to make him a silent picture star.
 As his chaperone of sorts, Phyllis teaches Merton the ropes of moviemaking–and, in the process, also teaches him how to kiss.